 Treatment of gestational trophoblastic disease by type and stage

-The following lists the standard treatment options according to the type of GTD and the stage and prognostic group of the disease.
+The following lists the standard treatment options according to the type of gestational trophoblastic (jeh-STAY-shuh-nul troh-fuh-BLAS-tik) disease (GTD) and the stage and prognostic group of the disease.
 These treatments are discussed in more detail in separate sections about surgery, chemotherapy, and radiation therapy.

 Hydatidiform moles (complete and partial moles)

 The standard treatment for women who may wish to have children in the future is to remove the tumor by suction dilation and curettage (D&C).
-Women who no longer wish to have children usually have the option of choosing either suction D&C or hysterectomy (removal of the tumor and entire uterus).
+Women who no longer wish to have children may be able to have a hysterectomy (removal of the tumor and entire uterus) instead.
 A hysterectomy ensures no tumor remains within the uterus but, like a D&C, it does not treat tumor cells that may have already spread outside the uterus.

-Once the tumor is removed, a pathologist will look at it under a microscope for signs of choriocarcinoma or other malignant changes in the specimen.
-If there are none, then patients are carefully monitored with frequent measurements of blood HCG levels.
+In either case, once the tumor is removed, a pathologist will look at it under a microscope for signs of choriocarcinoma (KOR-ee-oh-KAR-sih-NOH-muh) or other malignant changes in the specimen.
+If there are none, then patients are carefully monitored with frequent measurements of blood HCG (human chorionic gonadotropin [HYOO-mun KOR-ee-AH-nik goh-NA-doh-TROH-pin]) levels.
 The levels should drop and become undetectable within several months.
 If not, there may still be mole tissue deep in the uterus (an invasive mole) or elsewhere in the body.

-Doctors recommend that women avoid becoming pregnant during the first year after diagnosis because pregnancy would raise HCG levels.
+Doctors recommend that women avoid becoming pregnant during the first year after diagnosis because pregnancy would raise HCG levels and make it harder to know if any molar tissue is left or if there is choriocarcinoma.
 Oral contraceptives may be used, but intrauterine devices (IUDs) should not be used at this time because of the risk of bleeding, infection, or other problems.
 Sometimes IUDs can cause problems that can look like tumor left in the uterus.

-Chemotherapy (chemo) will likely be needed if the blood HCG level begins to rise or is still detectable after a reasonable time (often around 4 to 6 months), or if the pathologist finds choriocarcinoma in the tissue sample.
+If the blood HCG level begins to rise or is still detectable after a reasonable time (often around 4 to 6 months), it means that the patient has persistent GTD (such as an invasive mole or choriocarcinoma).
+This will need to be treated with chemotherapy (chemo).
+Chemo will also be needed if the pathologist finds choriocarcinoma in the tissue sample.
 About 1 in 5 women will need chemo after a molar pregnancy.

 Stage I low-risk gestational trophoblastic tumors

-This can be either persistent GTD (where the HCG level hasn't dropped to normal after treatment of a molar pregnancy) or a choriocarcinoma or placental site trophoblastic tumor that was found in the curettage specimen.
+This can be either persistent gestational trophoblastic disease (where the HCG level hasn't dropped to normal after treatment of a molar pregnancy) or a choriocarcinoma or placental site trophoblastic tumor that was found in the curettage specimen.
 The tumor is still confined to the uterus, and the prognostic score is less than 7.

 Chemo with either methotrexate (with or without leucovorin/folinic acid) or actinomycin-D is the recommended treatment for stage 1, low risk disease.
-Hysterectomy may also be advised, particularly for women who no longer want to have babies.
+Surgery to remove the uterus (hysterectomy) may also be advised, particularly for women who no longer want to have babies.
 It may reduce the amount of chemo needed.